Sponsor Toolkit Maker Faire Bay Area 2018

-- Arrange pickup with your carrier for Monday, May 22.
-(Carriers such as FedEx, UPS, etc.) will not pickup items not on their scheduled list.)
+- Arrange pickup with your carrier for Monday, May 21st.
+Carriers (FedEx, UPS, etc.) will not pickup items not on their scheduled list.

-- Completely pack up and label all of your materials and leave items in your booth space.
-You will need to bring packing materials, pallet wrap, labels, etc.
+- Complete pack up and label all of your materials, and leave in your booth space.
+You will need to bring packing materials, tape, labels, pallet wrap, etc.

 For the easiest process, use SLI Freight as your shipping carrier to make sure your materials get back home or to the next event.
 SLI Freight representative will be onsite to handle all of your outbound shipping needs.

 All shipments and deliveries requiring unloading, delivery to the booth, and/or storage of empties, will incur material handling fees.
 Personal vehicles not requiring unloading assistance or storage of empties will not have material handling costs.
 Accessible storage outside of the booth for product, swag, etc. is only available in exceptional cases for an additional cost, and must be arranged by May 4th.
 Make plans to store personal items and swag in your booth.